aas-n/ropweaver/README.md

 -c, --no-color: Disable colored output.
 -l, --limit: Limit the number of gadgets displayed per category.
 -s, --semantic: Search for gadgets matching a specific semantic instruction, e.g., 'eax <- ecx' or '[edi] <- ecx'.
+-a, --virtualaddress: The virtual address of the module in hexadecimal (-a '0x10000000').
 -v, --debug: Enable verbose output for debugging.
 ```